 TOP 5 INDIAN SOLO TRAVEL-FRIENDLY DESTINATIONS:

-- Ladakh: My solo travel journey in India began with Ladakh, so it holds a special place in my heart.
+My solo travel journey in India began with Ladakh, so it holds a special place in my heart.
 If I were to pick a destination to get lost I would always choose Ladakh.
 It’s never-ending mountain desert, rugged terrain, heavenly lakes, colourful festivals, serene monasteries and a wide variety of flora and fauna; was specially created by God when he must be in a very good mood.
 Probably it was a place hand-crafted by God for himself.
 And the people what do I say about them.
 They have a heart of gold.
 For more info do read 11 Soulful reasons to travel to Ladakh.

-- Himachal: This is one of my favourite and most explored state.
+This is one of my favourite and most explored state.
 Though lately, it has become bit touristy but still has a charm like your first crush.
 Himachal is synonymous with scenic beauty, serene landscape and adventure sports besides preferred for spirituality too.
 I did my hitchhiking trip here.
-Strangers would invite you over lunch and share apples just like that.
+Strangers would invite you to lunch and share apples just like that.
 It is the best place to start your love affair with mountains.
 Plenty of options to choose from – Kullu Valley, Parvati valley, Teerthan Valley, Sangla Valley, Dalhousie–Khajjiar- Chamba belt, Dharamshala –Mcleodganj, Palampur among others.
 Well connected with roads and no accommodation issue, this place is hit among solo travelers from India and abroad.
 Though Lahaul-Spiti is my favourite in Himachal but perhaps not ideal for your first solo trip.
 Do check Explore the hidden beauty around Manali, Malana and Lahaul

-- Rajasthan: A treasure trove for history buffs, Rajasthan is on the list of every foreign and Indian traveler.
+A treasure trove for history buffs, Rajasthan is on the list of every foreign and Indian traveler.
 And, rightly so.
 The close proximity to the capital makes it an ideal weekend destination for history, architecture, heritage, culture, tradition, art and food lovers.
 But there is much to explore in Rajasthan then doing a weekend trip there.
 There is no place as culturally and historically rich as Rajasthan is.
 Whether you are taking a desert safari in Jaisalmer or doing a Chudail in Kuldhara or brunching at Neemrana or attending the world’s largest cattle fair at Pushkar or revisiting history in Chittorgarh; Rajasthan will colour you in its vibrant colours.

 TOP 5 INTERNATIONAL SOLO TRAVEL-FRIENDLY DESTINATIONS:

-- London: Highly commercial but very safe and comfortable for solo travelers, London has attractions of all kinds – Wimbledon, Lords, Wembley stadium for sports aficionados, British Library and Shakespeare Globe Centre for literature fanatics, London Eye, Buckingham Place, Big Ben, London Bridge and many other buildings for heritage admirers, Southall for authentic Indian food lovers, Harrods and Oxford Street for fashionistas, Design Museum and art galleries for art devotees among others.
+Highly commercial but very safe and comfortable for solo travelers, London has attractions of all kinds – Wimbledon, Lords, Wembley stadium for sports aficionados, British Library and Shakespeare Globe Centre for literature fanatics, London Eye, Buckingham Palace, Big Ben, London Bridge and many other buildings for heritage admirers, Southall for authentic Indian food lovers, Harrods and Oxford Street for fashionistas, Design Museum and art galleries for art devotees among others.
 You name it and London has it.
 Also known as the birthplace of the Metro or London Tube as they call it, Public transport here is impeccable.
 Climate is slightly grey and cold but the warmth of people will melt your heart.
 Huge Indian diaspora presence makes you feel at home.
 Global cuisine restaurants and cafes are everywhere.
-Only thing that makes it slightly unattractive is the cost on your wallet.
+The only thing that makes it slightly unattractive is the cost on your wallet.

-- Dubai: The city of tall skyscrapers and the indoor ski range is probably the first place a solo traveller should go to.
-The language is familiar (more than 50% of the population is Indian), the food is familiar- you get idli-vada-sambar to Sanjeev Kapoor’s cooked Paneer Butter masala and it is very safe.
+The city of tall skyscrapers and the indoor ski range is probably the first place a solo traveller should go to.
+The language is familiar (more than 50% of the population is Indian), the food is familiar- you get idli-vada-sambar to Sanjeev Kapoor’s cooked Paneer Butter Masala and it is very safe.
 The people out there are very helpful as most of them are migrants and there is a lot to do in the city/state.
 You can head out to Yas Marina that hosts the Abu Dhabi Grand Prix, try the Torro Rosso-the fastest roller coaster in the world, get a glimpse of the world from the observation deck on the Burj Khalifa and enjoy dune bashing.
 All in all, a good starting point to get accustomed to solo travels and then move to some challenging ones.
-And don't forget to check Offbeat Dubai: Beyond Burj Khalifa and Desert Safari.
+And don’t forget to check Offbeat Dubai: Beyond Burj Khalifa and Desert Safari.

-Hope this top solo travel friendly destinations post inspires you to take that leap of faith and move on with your Solo Travel.
+Hope this top solo travel-friendly destinations post inspires you to take that leap of faith and move on with your Solo Travel.
 Happy solo travels!